What is dentistry?

 A filling is a synthetic material that a dentist uses to fill a cavity after all the tooth decay has been removed.
 Having a filling placed does not generally hurt because Dr. Callahan or Dr. Nematollahi will numb your tooth with an anesthetic to remove all the decay before the filling is placed.

 Fillings are made from a variety of different materials, including composite resins, gold, or ceramic.
 If you need a filling, be sure to ask us about what material is best for you and your teeth.

 How often should I brush my teeth?

-According to Dr. Callahan and the American Dental Association, you should brush your teeth at least two times a day.
+According to Dr. Callahan, Dr Nematollahi and the American Dental Association, you should brush your teeth at least two times a day.
 Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.

 It is also recommended that you use a soft-bristled toothbrush and a low abrasive toothpaste that contains fluoride when you brush your teeth.
 You should spend at least a minute on the top teeth and a minute on the bottom, and remember to brush your tongue; it will help keep your breath smelling fresh!